superb-shan/zomato_landing_page_dt/README.md

-#This is a zomato landing page clone
+#This is a zomato landing page clone...
+Made with HTML and CSS only with many enhancesments to the original site.